Kenny Chesney: Career

-On August 25, 2012, at Gillette Stadium in Foxborough, Massachusetts, Kenny Chesney announced to his fans that he would call his fan following No Shoes Nation.
+On August 25, 2012, at Gillette Stadium in Foxborough, Massachusetts, Kenny Chesney announced "No Shoes Nation" as the name of his fan club.
 The term No Shoes Nation originated from Chesney's hit song "No Shoes, No Shirt, No Problem".
 The symbol of No Shoes Nation is a black flag with a white skull and crossbones.
 The name was accompanied by a live album called Live in No Shoes Nation, which topped the Billboard 200 after its release in late 2017.
 No Shoes Nation inspired the name of Chesney's Sirius XM channel, No Shoes Radio.

-Songs for the Saints (2018)

-In January 2018, it was announced that Chesney had ended his contract with Sony Music Nashville and signed to Warner Bros.
-Records Nashville.
-Chesney released his first album with Warner, entitled Songs for the Saints, on July 27, 2018.
+In January 2018, Chesney ended his contract with Sony Music Nashville and signed to Warner Records Nashville.
+Chesney released his first album with Warner, entitled Songs for the Saints, in July 2018.
+Songs for the Saints debuted at number two on the US Billboard 200 with 77,000 album-equivalent units, including 65,000 pure album sales.
+It was Chesney's 15th consecutive top 10 album in the US.

-Here and Now (2020)
+From April 18, to August 24 Chesney went on the Trip Around the Sun Tour.
+In 2019 Chesney went on the Songs for the Saints Tour.

-In March 2020, he announced a new album called Here and Now, which features the title track and "Tip of My Tongue", a leadoff single that was released in mid-2019.
-The album debuted at number one and became Chesney's 16th top 10 album on the U.S. Billboard 200, with 233,000 units.
+In May 2020, Chesney released Here and Now, which features the title track and "Tip of My Tongue", a leadoff single that was released in mid-2019.
+The album debuted at number one on both the Billboard 200 and U.S. Country Charts and became Chesney's 16th top 10 album on the U.S. Billboard 200, with 233,000 units.
+It has since been certified gold.

+In 2021 Chesney collaborated with Kelsea Ballerini to release the song "Half of My Hometown" which topped the Country Airplay charts.
+The song also won Musical Event of the Year at the 55th Annual Country Music Association Awards.

+In 2022 Chesney embarked on the Here and Now Tour which was originally scheduled for 2020 however it was postponed due to the COVID-19 pandemic.
+He then headlined the I Go Back Tour in 2023.

+On March 22, 2024 Chesney released his twentieth studio album Born which debuted at number 20 on the US Billboard 200, with 26,000 records sold in the first week.
+The single "Take Her Home" became Chesney’s 33rd number hit on the Country charts the most of any other artist since its inception.
+He then went on a co headling tour with Zac Brown Band in 2024.